 Direct placement of data entry controls onto an image is a frequently used Visual Validation technique and several examples have been presented above.
 Note that sometimes the data definition doesn’t conveniently map onto an image.
 For example, variables with an “Other” category often present an issue to be resolved.
 A common solution is to use a text box that specifies the needed category(ies) (See the grayed text box “Other” below).

 When the data definition contains a lateral component it is nearly always best to arrange the form using a left/right configuration.
-The orientation is typically based on clinical presentation (i.e., as if subject facing forward; see below).
+The orientation is typically based on clinical presentation (i.e., the subject facing forward, looking at the assessor; see below).

 A left/right configuration can be used even when the data definition involves medial variables via placement of these variables between lateral variables.
 The use of color also helps segment the areas and allows the user to develop a color-side association (see below).